thompsonankomo/applied-programming/week-3-expense_tracker/README.md

 # Development Environment
 I used Visual studio Code to edit and come up with the software

-{I used typecript language and Javascript with the frontend done in HTML, CSS , javascript and I implemented the react framework}
+I used typecript language and Javascript with the frontend done in HTML, CSS , javascript and I implemented the react framework}

 # Useful Websites